-This course will give you training, qualifications, skills and knowledge to enable you to register with the NICEIC, ELECSA etc on their domestic installer schemes and self certify your work.
+This course will give you training, qualifications, skills and knowledge to enable you to register with scheme providers such as the NICEIC or ELECSA on their domestic installer schemes and self certify your work.
 The scheme provider is likely to want to see that you have experience of real installations before or after your training.
 Alternatively you can complete an installer’s Part P certificate for building control for notifiable work.
 Building Control will take your competency and qualifications into account when certifying your installation.

 It will also enable you to undertake and recognise the new 2013 expanded criteria of non notifiable work that you will be able to undertake both competently and safely.
 It is also an entry course to becoming a qualified supervisor if you are an adult learner where a degree of knowledge and experience in domestic work is required prior to taking the Qualified Supervisors qualification.

 Is this course right for me? - For New entrants or associated trades.

 This course is the ideal starting place for anyone (over the age of 18) looking to work as a domestic electrical installer but have little to no electrical installation experience or have been working in an allied trade.
 It covers all the core competencies required to start up in the industry and work on electrical installation in a residential property.
 If you are looking to get your foot on the first rung of the ladder of your electrical career then this is the ideal course for you.
 Under the new updated Building Regulations, any electrical installer must be competent and have the relevant minimum qualifications to prove their competence, installing testing and inspecting their installation to BS 7671 regulations.
 Building regulations updated in 2013 state electrical installations ’must be designed and installed under BS7671’ (17th Edition Wiring regs).

 Course Timings - 4 Weeks in a row or 4 Separate Weeks